 When it comes to bird control, it is important to get to know these three species, not only in appearance but also in their habits and the damage they can cause.
 European starlings, for example, are dark in colour with faint speckles on their feathers.
 They are commonly found on clogged gutters, where they flock for drinking water, and on trees.
 Starlings are cavity nesters and during spring they will build nests inside vent openings found on the sides of houses.
-Open dryer, bathroom or stove fans are a favourite starling nesting point and they can damage appliances but blocking the free flow of air.
+Open dryer, bathroom or stove fans are a favourite starling nesting point, which can cause a fire hazard by blocking the free flow of air.

 Lastly, pigeons are among the greatest aerial hazards and are often the reason for numerous bird control initiatives across the globe.
 Because of the filth they carry, they are often referred to as “flying rodents” and are easily recognizable: they have grayish bodies with red feet and two black bars on each wing.
 They will eat all types of human food and because of that, have become dependent on humans for shelter and food.
 Disease-wise, they transmit food poisoning, salmonella, toxoplasmosis, cryptococcosis; they have also been known to carry insect pests such as ticks, lice, and fleas.